gives you all the Alberta Canada weather you probably need. How do you

 Alberta has another system of relaying weather information.
 We start with weather radio broadcasts.
 These frequencies fall into a band known as VHF (very high frequency) and you will need special radio equipment to hear them.
 Or you can use the phone numbers and dial the local number to listen to recorded weather information for each place in English.
 How to find weather information for each of these places on the Alberta map.

-Also, the Emergency Public Warning System exist to send out warnings regarding weather and other hazards.
+Also, the Emergency Public Warning Systems exist to send out warnings regarding weather and other hazards.
 Things such as floods, fires, toxic spills, contamination or terrorism.

 Check this link for more about the Environment Canada weather warning page.
 Do you use any of these technologies for your weather?